Xunnamius/black-flag/docs/api/src/exports/util/type-aliases/ExecutionContext.md

 is exactly one character in length, the help option will take the form of `-${name}`, otherwise `--${name}`.

+Alternatively, set `globalVersionOption = undefined` to disable the built-in `--help` option on the root command.

-Note: this property should not be relied upon or mutated by end-developers outside of the `configureExecutionContext` configuration hook.
+Note: this property should not be relied upon or mutated by end-developers _outside of the `configureExecutionContext` configuration hook_.
 Doing so will result in undefined behavior.

 ##### Default